-Throughout the two weeks, students complete a range of projects for inclusion in their portfolios — from still lifes to figure and gesture drawing to self-portraits to printmaking.
-To boot, they do so in a college-like atmosphere, surrounded by creative peers and faculty in RIT’s studios.
+During the workshop, students will complete a range of projects for inclusion in their portfolios in an online environment with creative peers and RIT School of Art faculty.
 Students are provided the necessary tools and resources to take on assignments that cater to what college art programs are looking for in applicants.
-The workshop also culminates in an exhibit of the artwork created during the two weeks.

 Read about students’ experience at the 2019 workshop below: